BruceZ260810/ece2500Y/README.md

 9. **Consistency Check for Likelihood**: You may also want to compare the `likelihood` values to check the consistency of the readings.

 10. **Correlation Analysis**: Calculate the correlation between the different sets of coordinates to see how closely they vary with each other.

-Once you have defined the method, you can translate this into code.
-Let me know if you need help with any specific step or if you're ready to proceed with writing the code.